SharedMobility/BikePredict/README.md

 - Atlanta, GA
 - Chattanooga, TN

+Project: Merge Bike Predict into the map above.

 # Bike Predict
 <p><a href="https://bikepredict.herokuapp.com/">Bike Predict</a> is a responsive app which allows users to input a location to see whether (s)he wants to bike today.
 The map will show any available bike trails, weather information,
 and air quality information. </p>